murry61/touchosc-reaktor-8steps/README.md

-## REAKTOR 8 STEPS SEQUENCER - TouchOSC templates
+## REAKTOR 8STEPS Sequencer TouchOSC templates

 ### Description
-This repository contains a collection of Reaktor 8STEPS Sequencer TouchOSC templates, which can be used as an external sequencer surface controller running on a tablet for your music production setup.
-The purpose is to improve your workflow with a hands-on tactile experience, and inspire your productions.
+This repository contains a collection of Reaktor 8STEPS Sequencer TouchOSC templates, to use for your music production setup.
+The purpose is to improve your workflow and inspire your productions.

-This tool is directed to use your tablet as a kind of "physical" tactile instrument that behaves as a basic sequencer to send MIDI sequences to other virtual instruments hosted in your DAW, and even possible to external synths and modular gear.
+This tool uses your tablet like a "physical" tactile sequencer instrument to play virtual instruments hosted in your DAW, or external synths and modular gear.

-The role of the TouchOSC template is to work as a tactile midi controller, whereas the role of the Reaktor 8STEPS intrument is to work as a virtual sequencer "engine".
+The role of the TouchOSC template is a midi controller, whereas the role of the Reaktor 8STEPS intrument is as a virtual sequencer "engine".
 The template sends the transport signals (play, stop, bpm), configure and play the sequencer values (pitch, gate, velocity, gate rate, gate lenght, steps, direction, offset, transpose, reset).
-The "sequencer engine" responds accordingly sending the midi sequence to the instruments, and sending as well return signals to the template to display accordingly the position steps, providing a visual interactive experience.
+The "sequencer engine" then responds accordingly sending the midi sequence to the instruments, and returning to the template the messages to display the position steps to provide a visual interactive experience.

-The development roadmap consist of  3 versions that gradually will extend the core funcionality and add more features..
-The collection starts with version 1, which consists of one basic 8 steps midi sequencer, hosted in Ableton Live.

----

 ### Releases
 | Version | Release | Description   |
 | ------------ | ------------ | ------------ |
 | ![Static Badge](https://img.shields.io/badge/1-green) | :link: [1.11.01](Reaktor-8STEPS-V1/) | Reaktor 8Steps Sequencer, 1 track, 8 steps, midi out, Ableton DAW-Hosted operation|
 | ![Static Badge](https://img.shields.io/badge/2-red) | ![Static Badge](https://img.shields.io/badge/Development-red) |  Reaktor 8Steps Sequencer, 1 track, 8 steps, midi out, Standalone/DAW-Hosted operation, enhancements |
 | ![Static Badge](https://img.shields.io/badge/3-red) | ![Static Badge](https://img.shields.io/badge/Development-red) |  Reaktor 8Steps Sequencer, 3 track, 8steps, midi / CV out, Standalone operation, 4 snapshots |

----

 ### [Version 1](/Reaktor-8STEPS-V1/)
 ![Static Badge](https://img.shields.io/badge/released-green)
-- 1 operation mode: Hosted in Ableton DAW
+- Operation mode: Hosted in Ableton DAW
 - 1 track, 8 STEPS, 1 MIDI channel
-- 6 direction modes
+- 6 sequencer direction modes
 - Clock: Ableton link
 - MIDI mapping to Ableton device